Macromodel-free flux-ratio prediction in quadruply imaged quasars with local constraints from lensed arcs: Application to flux-ratio prediction

 where $\text{med}$ is the (6D) geometric median and $\mathcal{F}_{ij}^{[k]}$ are the CAB-predicted flux ratios given by the best-fitting parameters of the $k$-th noise realization.
 Due to computational limitations, we only resampled the noise map a small number of times, so we used the median instead of the mean in order to mitigate the impact of potential outliers, which can be observed in predicted flux-ratio space if the PSO fails to converge or finds a secondary peak in the likelihood.

 To estimate the uncertainty in the CAB-predicted flux ratios, we considered both statistical and systematic errors.
 Since the statistical uncertainty is driven by the noise in the image, we used the expected variance of the estimator from Eq.~(\ref{eq:log_FR_estimator}), assuming that every noise realization had an uncertainty on $\mathcal{F}_{ij}^{[k]}$ similar to the one obtained with MCMC sampling.
-We estimated the systematic uncertainty by comparing the flux ratios predicted by the best-fitting CAB model to the true values in hundreds of mock lenses with very high SNR.
+We estimated the systematic uncertainty by comparing the flux ratios predicted by the best-fitting CAB model to the true values in hundreds of mock lens images with very high SNR (${\rm SNR}_{\rm arc} \gtrsim 10^3$), simulated using the pipeline from Section~\ref{subsec:mock_obs}.
 A detailed discussion of the uncertainty budget for the CAB-predicted flux ratios is presented in Appendix~\ref{App:uncertainties}.
 The results shown in Section~\ref{sec:results} reflect the final uncertainties estimated using this method.